sidneydurant/backcountry-almanac/README.md

 ![A diagram showing the React components of this project.](./img/component-overview.png)

-These are all presentational components except for VisualizationProvider, which is a container component that manages which visualization type is active.
-Sidebar.tsx, Map.tsx and Legend.tsx all consume the VisualizationContext.
+These are all presentational components except for `VisualizationProvider.tsx`, which is a container component that manages which visualization type is active. `Sidebar.tsx`, `Map.tsx` and `Legend.tsx` all consume the `VisualizationContext`.

 ## Screenshots